 To measure the climate impact of corporate travel, we count the impacts of transportation (air flights and rental car usage.)
 We do not currently include indirect impacts, such as the energy used in the hotel where the employee stays.

-For air travel, we use the same conservative emissions factor per passenger mile as we use for our REI Adventures trips.
-This emissions factor includes a significant multiplier to account for the increased climate-change impacts of radiative forcing, and does not calculate CO2 based on flight segment length, carrier, or class of air travel (economy vs. business or first class).
-Our calculations are more conservative than most, meaning that they generally overestimate the climate impact compared to other methodologies.
+For air travel, we use the same emissions factor per passenger mile as we use for our REI Adventures trips.
+This emissions factor includes a multiplier to account for the increased climate-change impacts of radiative forcing, and does not calculate CO2 based on flight segment length, carrier, or class of air travel (economy vs. business or first class).
 We continue to seek rigorous flight and carrier level CO2 factors, so we can more accurately measure our impact as well as shift our business to the most efficient carriers.

 For rental cars, we measure the number of rental days booked by REI employees, and use industry averages for average miles per day and fuel mileage for the classes of cars we rent to calculate CO2.